NelsonPHC/IN-hotels/APIDOC.md

 - Possible 500 errors (all plain text):
   - If something else goes wrong on the server, returns an error with the message: `Something went wrong.
 Please try again later.`

-## Get all hotel data or hotel data that matches the search and filter criteria
+## Get all hotel data or hotel data that matches the search and/or filter criteria

 **Request Format:** /hotels